 Sunken Meadow State Park — Kings Park

 The park's main trail features beautiful views of the mouth of the Nissequogue River.
 With varying topography, from wooded areas to beach bluffs, a hike through Sunken Meadow State Park is sure to be interesting.
 After your hike, cool off in the Long Island Sound.
-Cost: $8 per car
+Open year round, sunrise to sunset, at a cost of $8 per car.

 A version of this post was published in 2017.
 It was updated in April 2018.